Amy Archer-Gilligan: Childhood and marriages

-Amy E. Duggan was born on October 31, 1873 to James Duggan and Mary Kennedy in Milton, Connecticut, the eighth of ten children.
+Amy E. Duggan was born on October 31, 1873, to James Duggan and Mary Kennedy in Milton, Connecticut, the eighth of ten children.
 She attended the Milton School and the New Britain Normal School in 1890.

 Amy Duggan married James Archer in 1897.
 A daughter, Mary J. Archer, was born in December 1897.
 The Archers first became caretakers in 1901, hired to care for John Seymour, an elderly widower.
 They moved into his home in Newington, Connecticut.
 Seymour died in 1904.
 His heirs converted the residence into a boarding house for the elderly, and the Archers remained to provide care for the elderly for a fee.
 They paid rent to Seymour's family.
 They ran the boarding house as Sister Amy's Nursing Home for the Elderly.

-In 1907, Seymour's heirs decided to sell the house.
-The Archers moved to Windsor, Connecticut, and used their savings to purchase their own residence on Prospect Street in Windsor Center.
+In 1907, Seymour's heirs sold the house.
+The Archers moved to Windsor, Connecticut and used their savings to purchase their own residence on Prospect Street in Windsor Center.
 They soon converted it into a business, Archer Home for the Elderly and Infirm.

 James Archer died in 1910, apparently of natural causes.
 The official cause of his death was Bright's disease, a generic term for kidney diseases.
 Amy Archer had taken out an insurance policy on him a few weeks before his death.
 The policy benefit enabled her to continue operating Archer Home.

 In 1913, Amy married Michael W. Gilligan, a widower with four adult sons.
 He was reportedly wealthy and interested in both Amy and in investing in the Archer Home.
 However, on February 20, 1914, after only three months married to Amy, Michael died.
 The official cause of death was "acute bilious attack" (in other words, severe indigestion).
 Amy was once again financially secure because during their short marriage her new husband had drawn up a will which left his entire estate to her.
 The will would later be determined a forgery as it was apparently written in handwriting matching Amy Archer-Gilligan's own.